Obarun/66/doc/66-rosetta.md

 # Changes between `0.7.2.1` and `0.8.0.0`

-Futhers information can be found to the [upgrade](66-upgrade.html) page concerning behavior changes, frontend keyword changes and more.
+Further information can be found on the [upgrade](66-upgrade.html) page concerning behavior changes, frontend keyword changes and more.

 ## Converting service frontend file

-The [upgrade process](66-upgrade-process.html) will take about the frontend file convertion but uniquely active services (i.e., those listed when running `66 tree status` with the field `contents`)
+The [upgrade process](66-upgrade-process.html) will handle the frontend file conversion, but only for active services (i.e., those listed when running `66 tree status` with the field `contents`).

-So, you may need to convert manually inactive frontend file.
-This following little script can be used by calling `./migrate_service.sh /path/to/my/<FrontendFile>`.
+So, you may need to manually convert inactive frontend files.
+The following little script can be used by calling `./migrate_service.sh /path/to/my/<FrontendFile>`.

 ```
 #!/bin/sh